awsdocs/amazon-ses-developer-guide/doc-source/regions.md

 ## Sending Authorization<a name="region-sending-authorization"></a>

 Delegate senders can only send emails from the AWS Region where the identity owner's identity is verified\.
 The sending authorization policy that gives permission to the delegate sender must be attached to the identity in that Region\.
-For more information about sending authorization, see [Using Sending Authorization with Amazon SES](sending-authorization.md)\.
+For more information about sending authorization, see [Using sending authorization with Amazon SES](sending-authorization.md)\.

 ## Email Receiving<a name="region-receive-email"></a>